Gustav Nachtigal: Career and travels

 He returned to Germany and met Friedrich Gerhard Rohlfs.
 Rohlfs asked him to go to the Bornu Empire.
-He then would be commissioned by King Wilhelm I of Prussia to carry gifts to Umar of Borno, sheik of the Bornu Empire, in acknowledgment of kindness shown to German travellers, such as Heinrich Barth.
+He was commissioned by King Wilhelm I of Prussia to carry gifts to Umar Kura, ruler of the Bornu Empire, in acknowledgment of kindness shown to German travellers, such as Heinrich Barth.

 Nachtigal set out in 1869 from Ottoman Tripoli and accomplished his mission after a two years' journey.
-During this period, he visited Tibesti and Borku, regions of the central Sahara not previously known to Europeans.
+During this period, he visited Tibesti and Borku, regions of the central Sahara not previously known to Europeans, and reached the region of the Toubou people.
 He travelled with eight camels and six men.

-From Bornu he travelled to Baguirmi, an independent state to the southeast of Bornu.
+From Bornu, he travelled to Baguirmi, an independent state to the southeast of Bornu.
 From there, he proceeded to Wadai (a powerful Muslim kingdom to the northeast of Baguirmi) and to Kordofan (a former province of central Sudan).

 Nachtigal finally emerged from his journey through the Sahel at Khartoum (then the centre of Turkish-Egyptian Sudan) in the winter of 1874, after having been given up as lost.
 His journey, described in his Sahara and Sudan, earned him a reputation as a discoverer.
 In 1882, he was awarded the Royal Geographical Society's Founder's Medal.

-After the establishment of a French protectorate over Tunisia, Nachtigal was sent as consul-general for the German Empire and remained there until 1884.
+After the establishment of a French protectorate over Tunisia, Nachtigal was sent as consul-general for the German Empire and served there until 1884.
 Thereafter, he was appointed by Chancellor Otto von Bismarck as special commissioner for West Africa.
 Local German business interests in that region began advocating for protection by the German Empire, after they had acquired huge properties in West Africa.
-Nachtigal’s task was to establish a claim for Germany, before the British could advance their own interests — and Togoland and Kamerun became Germany’s first colonial possessions.
-On his return, he died at sea aboard the gunboat Möwe off Cape Palmas on 20 April 1885 and was initially interred at Grand Bassam.
-In 1888 Nachtigal’s remains were exhumed and reburied in a ceremonial grave in Duala in front of the Kamerun colonial government building.
+Nachtigal’s task was to establish a claim for Germany, before the British could advance their own interests.
+He established Togoland and Kamerun as Germany’s first colonial possessions.

+On his return, he died at sea aboard the gunboat Möwe off Cape Palmas on 20 April 1885.
+He was initially interred at Grand Bassam (now in Ivory Coast).
+In 1888 Nachtigal’s remains were exhumed and reburied in a ceremonial grave in Duala (then a German protectorate) in front of the Kamerun colonial government building.